The RESPECT Study

 — Dr. Zoe Hilton

-This project is led by N. Zoe Hilton, Ph.D., University of Toronto and Waypoint Centre for Mental Health Care; Elnaz Moghimi, Ph.D., Queens University and Waypoint Centre for Mental Health Care; Crystal Giesbrecht, Ph.D., Provincial Association of Transition Houses and Services of Saskatchewan (PATHS), Elke Ham, Waypoint Centre for Mental Health Care and co-researchers.
+The project is led by Dr. N. Zoe Hilton from the University of Toronto and the Waypoint Centre for Mental Health Care, along with Dr. Elnaz Moghimi from Queen's University and the Waypoint Centre for Mental Health Care, Dr. Crystal Giesbrecht from the Provincial Association of Transition Houses and Services of Saskatchewan (PATHS), Elke Ham from the Waypoint Centre for Mental Health Care, and co-researcher Kristin Smith, a counselor and founder of Safety and Advocacy for Every Child in Saskatchewan (SAFE Child SK) who is also a survivor of domestic and intimate partner vilence.

 This project is supported in part by funding from the Social Sciences and Humanities Council.